 - Beach- Although we have the beach sand sifted and cleaned, we do not have control over what the tide brings in.We recommend that children bring aqua-socks or old sneakers for swimming.
 Don't forget the sunscreen!

 - Behavior- Neither physical nor verbal aggression will be tolerated.
 Children are encouraged to resolve conflicts in an appropriate manner and without the use of abusive language.
 Adults will be involved as needed.
 Parents will receive a notification of discipline or a phone call, and if the behavior continues, the child will not be allowed to return to camp.
 The Director will make the decision regarding a child's removal on a case-by-case basis.
 Also, any object or device which may be considered a dangerous weapon will be confiscated and the child will be sent home immediately after we contact the parents and/or proper authorities.

 - Cell phone use- Speak to your child about cell phone use and texting while at camp.
 Please encourage your child to be active, as phone use and texting are distracting and unnecessary.

 - Lost and found- We have a lost and found, but please remind your child to be responsible for his or her own property (we recommend labeling your child's clothing and belongings if possible).
-As you are aware, cell phones, iPods, handheld gaming devices, etc., are expensive and/or delicate and one should consider the risk of the device being lost, damaged, or stolen when allowing your child to bring it to camp.
+As you are aware, cell phones, iPods, handheld gaming devices, etc., are expensive and/or delicate and one should consider the risk of the device being lost, damaged, or stolen when allowing your child to bring such devices to camp.
 The Department of Parks and Recreation is not responsible for lost, damaged, or stolen property.